rajranjan5215/WhatsApp-Automation/README.md

 # Technology Used

-## It is a Robotic Process Automation based tool known as Ui Path Studio.
+## 1. Built using  Robotic Process Automation(RPA) based tool known as Ui Path Studio.